bm-197/datazone/README.md

 # datazone

-This project was created with [Better-T-Stack](https://github.com/AmanVarshney01/create-better-t-stack), a modern TypeScript stack that combines React, TanStack Router, Express, and more.
+This project was created with modern TypeScript stack that combines React, TanStack Router, Express, and more.

 ## Features